MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/ItemBillOfMaterial.md

 ---
-title: ItemBillOfMaterial in CloudforSustainabilityWasteDataModel - Common Data Model | Microsoft Docs
+title: ItemBillOfMaterial in CloudforSustainabilityWasteDataModel - Common Data Model
 description: Entity which records the Bill Of Material (BOM) used to create the item.
 The BOM lists the items (materials) that are part of the item.
 author: cdm-publisher
 ms.service: common-data-model